Creating DLC Mods

 Essentially mod developers create an unpacked DLC, which the end user installs into their DLC folder.
 The game loads it when loading into Singleplayer or Multiplayer, depending on information in the Mount.dlc file.
 We will talk about Mount.dlc files later in this guide.

-Before we begin this guide you should make sure you have a backup copy of your game before you unpack DLC.
-You can create individual backups of SFARs in the Backup menu of Mod Manager, or you can create a full vanilla game backup, which I highly recommend.
-Backups will save you a lot of headache when you accidentally modify or delete a file and don't want to have Origin repair your entire installation.
+Before we begin this guide you should make sure you have a backup of your game before you unpack DLC.
+You can create a backup in the Backup & Restore menu in Mod Manager.
+A backup will save you a lot of headache when you accidentally modify or delete a file and don't want to have Origin repair your entire installation.
 You should use a file versioning system on your modding workspace, such as File History, scheduled backups, cloud storage sync, etc. on a very frequent basis to avoid losing a lot of work and time if something goes wrong.
 Many modders have learned this the hard way!

 Personally, I use File history on a 15 minute schedule to my NAS drive, along with manual checkpoints and weekly ones on my Google Drive.